§ furqan-lint v1.0.0·al-Basirah · Honest by Construction

 The checker emits one of four verdicts per module.
 The first three carry diagnostics.
 Only PASS is silent.

-PASS All nine checkers ran.
+PASS All applicable checks ran.
 Zero marads, zero advisories.
-The module is structurally honest.
+The module is structurally honest at the level the checker sees.

 MARAD At least one structural violation.
-Each marad names the checker, the diagnosis, and the minimal fix.
+Each marad names the check, the producer, the consumer, and the minimal fix.

 ADVISORY Informational findings only.
-The module passes, but the compiler has notes worth reading.
+The module passes, but the checker has notes worth reading (used by ONNX profile checks).

 PARSE ERROR The source could not be parsed.
 Reported with line and column.
-No checker runs on a broken AST.
+No check runs on a broken AST.

 § Research